maxdevblock/cubmods/Manual/Reference Guide/cub_0w.md

 - Functions
   - `.plot_ordinal()`

-    Plots the observed sample relative frequencies, the probability mass of the estimated model and (if provided) the probability mass of the kwown (generating) model.
+    Plots the observed sample relative frequencies, the average estimated probability mass of the estimated model.

     - Arguments
       - `kind="bar"` (_string_): how to plot the observed sample relative frequencies; options: `bar`, `scatter`